Frequently Asked Questions

 Curry Mountain - Access is six miles west of Coalinga on State Highway 198.
 Foot access only to nearly 1,800 acres of BLM land in this area is provided through a parking easement by the California Department of Fish and Game.
 Curry Mountain is very steep and rugged; however, hunting opportunities are fair for quail, chukar, and other small game as well as deer.

 Coalinga Mineral Springs - Access is 18 miles west of Coalinga on State Highway 198, then take Coalinga Mineral Springs Road on the right (north side of road).
-Coalinga Mineral Springs County Park is operated by Fresno County with facilities for camping and picnicing.
+Coalinga Mineral Springs County Park is operated by Fresno County with facilities for camping and picnicking.
 Over 10,000 acres of public land adjoin the park and offer excellent hunting opportunities.
 Deer, quail, and wild pig inhabit the varied terrain.
 Panoramic views of the southern Diablo Mountains can be enjoyed from Kreyenhagen Peak.
 The nearly 2.5 mile hiking and horseback trail provides easy access to this mountaintop.
 The trail was designated a National Recreation Trail due to its outstanding scenic quality.
 There is running water for flush toilets at the County Park the water is non-potable.

 Stockdale Mountain - Access to this area is only available on Slacks Canyon Road.
 No facilities.
 Park your vehicle at the BLM Access Point at the end of Slacks Canyon Road and enter public lands at the trailhead.